lunavictor068/DBapp/README.md

 The file [Database/sample.sql][SampleDB] has commands to structure a database with the required structure AND fill it with sample data.

 You can use [MAMP][MAMP] on Windows and Mac OS X to install MySQL and phpMyAdmin and visually manage your database.
-If you're on Linux you can follow [this][Ubuntu] guide to install MySQL and phpMyAdmin.
+If you're on Linux you can follow [this][Ubuntu] guide to install MySQL and phpMyAdmin. phpMyAdmin is not needed but helps to manage your database.

 By default the program attempts to connect to a database called "*alex5db*" on *localhost* using a user with the username "*dbuser*" and password "*password*".
 If id does not find the database it will prompt you to provide the database's information.